PRACTICE DIRECTION 61 – ADMIRALTY CLAIMS

 10.9 The fact that a limitation fund has lapsed under rule 61.11(20)(a) does not prevent the establishment of a new fund.

-10.10 Where a limitation fund is established, it must be –
+10.10 Where a limitation fund is established by making a payment into court, the sum paid in must be –

 (1) the sterling equivalent of the number of special drawing rights to which [the claimant] claims to be entitled to limit his liability under the Merchant Shipping Act 1995; together with